mamun05/mamun05.github.io/content/_index.md

 ## Publications:

-1. <b>Al-Mamun, Abdullah</b>, Ch Md Rakin Haider, and Walid G. Aref.
+1. <strong>Al-Mamun, Abdullah</strong>, Ch Md Rakin Haider, and Walid G. Aref.
 "Query Processing Tradeoffs over an ML-Enhanced R-tree."
-(To appear in the proceedings of the <b>GeoAI@SIGSPATIAL</b>, 2025).
+(To appear in the proceedings of the <strong>GeoAI@SIGSPATIAL</strong>, 2025).

 2. Al-Mamun, Abdullah, Jianguo Wang, and Walid G. Aref.
 "Learned Indexes From the One-dimensional to the Multi-dimensional Spaces: Challenges, Techniques, and Opportunities."
 In Companion of the 2025 International Conference on Management of Data (SIGMOD), pp. 788-796.
 2025.